GobblesGobbles

 Source: E!
 News

-Barry Manilow, 80 and Fighting Lung Cancer, Postpones His Las Vegas Residency Again
+Barry Manilow, 82 and Recovering from Lung Cancer Surgery, Postpones May Las Vegas Residency

 Source: Billboard